 - Use the color wheel to choose a custom color for the highlighted part of your color scale.

-If you are color coding values based on a logical condition, choose the Background Color, Font Color, and Font Style for values that meet the condition:
+If you are color coding values based on a logical condition (in other words, using one of the Format options beginning with If value is), choose the Background Color, Font Color, and Font Style for values that meet the condition.
+By default, the background color is set to the first color of the categorical palette you have chosen for your conditional formatting rule.

 If conditional formatting is enabled, Include Totals toggles whether totals are including in the color coding scheme.